lammps/lammps/doc/src/compute_count_type.rst

 are counted.

 For {mode} = {bond}, broken bonds with a bond type of zero are also counted.
+Some of the commands listed above which break bonds, do this by setting their types to zero.
+See the :doc:`Howto broken bonds
-See the :doc:`Howto broken bonds <Howto_broken_bonds>` doc page for details.
-Note that the group setting is ignored for broken bonds; all broken bonds in the system are counted.
+<Howto_broken_bonds>` doc page for details.
+Note that the group
+setting is ignored for broken bonds; all broken bonds in the system are counted.

 ----------